 Sankofa Children’s Museum of African Cultures also houses an administrative office and various public gathering areas that can be used for cultural and art related events.
 Our goal is to create an environment where visitors are not merely spectators, but active participants.
-This is a place where African culture and art comes to life.
+This is a place where African culture and art come to life.

 We seek to:

 - Provide a safe, learning environment to engage children in hands-on experiences through play, performances, classes, dance, and other interactive programs.
 Our goal is to empower them with knowledge so that they feel more confident, proud, and connected to a rich culture and to have more engaged lives.

 - Have a positive influence on each child’s family, academic, and community life.

 - Play an intricate role in reshaping a disenfranchised community culturally in Maryland and beyond, with cultural awareness and excellence.